 You can also support WGHS as you purchase items from AMAZON.
 Amazon donates 0.5% of the purchase price to West Gadsden Historical Society when you shop @AmazonSmile.
 BE SURE TO IDENTIFY WEST GADSDEN HISTORICAL SOCIETY AS YOUR CHARITY!!!

 We NEED Your Help!!

 We want to thank Stephen Pitts for refinishing the wood floors at the Dezell House.
 Stephen volunteered his expertise in floor refinishing to honor the memory of his father, Buddy Pitts.
 Buddy loved Gadsden County and loved WGHS.
-The floor refinishing is being completed in stages and will be revealed during our July 4th Annual Open House.
-Thank you Stephen!

 Other renovations to complete the Dezell House include:

 If you are interested in completing or sponsoring completion of these projects, please let us know.